nodejs/node/doc/api/esm.md

 As a last resort, package encapsulation can be disabled entirely by creating an export for the root of the package `"./": "./"`.
-This will expose every file in the package at the cost of disabling encapsulation.
+This will expose every file in the package at the cost of disabling encapsulation and the tooling and optimization benefits that come with it.

 #### Main Entry Point Export